honux77/midiraja/docs/beep-1bit-audio-engineering.md

 The engine's architecture is the result of rigorous acoustic engineering, overcoming severe mathematical constraints to achieve perfectly synchronized, polyphonic 1-bit audio.

 ### 2.1.
-True Yamaha-Style Phase Modulation (PM)
+Yamaha-Like Phase Modulation (PM)
 Initial iterations of the engine utilized Direct Frequency Modulation (FM).
 However, at high frequencies or high modulation indices, Direct FM produced severe inharmonic aliasing because the frequency accumulator could swing into negative values, fundamentally detuning the pitch.

-To solve this, the engine employs **True Phase Modulation (PM)**:
+To solve this, the engine employs a **Yamaha-like Phase Modulation (PM)** architecture:
 1. The carrier frequency strictly accumulates phase at a constant, mathematically perfect rate.
 2. The modulator wave is added directly to the *lookup phase* (not the frequency) just before querying the Sine LUT.
 This guarantees absolute pitch stability at any frequency.
 Furthermore, a bulletproof mathematical wrapper (`phase - Math.floor(phase)`) ensures the accumulator never escapes the [0.0, 1.0) boundary, preventing permanent state corruption across notes.

 ### 2.2.
-The Multiplexing Breakthrough: PWM to TDM
+The Dual Multiplexing Engine: XOR vs. TDM
-The most critical engineering breakthrough occurred in how multiple notes are mixed within a single 1-bit unit.
+The most critical engineering challenge in 1-bit audio is mixing multiple notes within a single unit.
+The engine provides two distinct multiplexing algorithms (`--mux`), allowing users to choose between historical authenticity and modern clarity:

+**1. Historical Mode: The XOR Logic Gate (`--mux xor`)**
+*   Mimicking the original "Electric Duet," this mode converts all analog PM signals into Pulse Width Modulated (PWM) streams and crushes them through a boolean Exclusive-OR (`^`) gate.
+*   **Acoustic Result:** Severe, authentic Ring Modulation.
+It creates a gritty, buzzing chiptune texture.
-Originally, the engine used boolean XOR logic to combine notes.
-While this worked for 2 voices (mimicking the Electric Duet), scaling to 3 or 4 voices caused **Catastrophic Phase Cancellation**.
-XORing four high-frequency PWM streams meant that peaks often destroyed each other ($1 \oplus 1 \oplus 1 \oplus 1 = 0$), obliterating the fundamental pitch and leaving only boiling white noise.
+*   **Limitation:** It is strictly limited by physics.
+XORing more than 2 voices causes catastrophic phase cancellation ($1 \oplus 1 = 0$), obliterating the fundamental pitch and leaving only boiling white noise.

-The final solution completely abandons XOR in favor of ultra-high-speed **Time-Division Multiplexing (TDM)**:
-1.  **Analog PM:** Calculate the pure analog PM sine wave for each assigned note.
+**2. Modern Mode: Time-Division Multiplexing (`--mux tdm`)**
-2.  **Sequential Micro-Ticking:** During the hardware oversampling loop (e.g., 32x per audio frame), the unit does not try to mix all notes at once.
-Instead, it sequentially cycles through its assigned notes.
+*   An over-engineered solution impossible on a 1MHz 6502 CPU.
+During the hardware oversampling loop (e.g., 1.4MHz), the unit does not try to mix notes simultaneously.
+Instead, it sequentially switches between notes at microsecond speeds.
-3.  **1-Bit Conversion:** At any given microsecond tick, the speaker outputs the Pulse Width Modulated (PWM) state of only **ONE** specific note.
-This TDM approach guarantees zero intermodulation distortion and zero phase cancellation, allowing up to 4 dense FM voices to share a single 1-bit pin while maintaining flawless psychoacoustic blending.
+*   **Acoustic Result:** At any given micro-tick, the speaker outputs the state of only **ONE** specific note.
+This guarantees zero intermodulation distortion and zero phase cancellation, allowing up to 4 dense FM voices to share a single 1-bit pin while maintaining flawless psychoacoustic blending.

 ### 2.3.
 Psychoacoustic Routing: Bass Isolation
-Even with TDM, routing multiple deep bass notes into the same physical Apple II unit caused muddy, low-frequency beat frequencies (beating).
+Even with advanced multiplexing, routing multiple deep bass notes into the same physical Apple II unit caused muddy, low-frequency beat frequencies (beating).

 To solve this, the engine implements a **Frequency-Weighted 'Bass Isolation' Allocator**:
 *   The router actively analyzes the frequency content of each virtual unit.